cypherpulse/cMarket-Frontend/README.md

 3. **Deploy**
    - Push to main branch or deploy manually
-   - App will be live at `your-project.vercel.app`
+   - App will be live at `cmarket-seven.vercel.app`

 ### Other Platforms